renovatebot/renovate/docs/usage/configuration-options.md

 ### matchCurrentAge

-Use this field if you want to limit a `packageRule` to package with certain age.
+Use this field if you want to match packages that lie in a certain age range.

-Eg. If you want to group packages which are older than 2 months ie. haven't been updated formore than 2 months
+For Eg. If you want to group packages which are older than 2 months

 ```json
 {